What could be better than one day’s outing taking in both eight of Vermont’s famed covered bridges and a sampling of Vermont’s culinary prowess!

 Continue your way on Route 2 (but do not turn back south on Route 100) where for part of the time you will be driving near the Winooski River.
 You will pass through Middlesex where you will see the Red Hen Bakery on your right, just in case you still need a coffee or maybe a pastry or cookie!

-After about another six miles you will drive into the smallest State Capital in the USA and Route 2 becomes State Street here.
+After about another six miles (10km) you will drive into the smallest State Capital in the USA and Route 2 becomes State Street here.
 Park and admire the gold domed, granite State House (open weekdays) and the great bookstores, the restaurants including a few that are part of the New England Culinary Institute.
-(You will need quarters for the parking meters or pay and display parking.)
-The Capital Grounds on the left just after the bridge is great place for a coffee or sandwich (cash only).
+(You will need quarters for the parking meters or pay and display parking—some now take credit cards.)
+The Capital Grounds on the left just after the bridge is great place for a coffee or sandwich.

 (This route is not recommended in bad weather and it can be impassable during mud season.
 The alternative is to head back north on Route 12A/12 to Montpelier, turn left at the lights and take I89 North back to Exit 9, then Route 100B/100 to Warren.)

-Turn left past the Pitcher Inn and in about half a mile you will come to the Lincoln Gap Bridge on the right over the Mad River.
+Turn left past the Pitcher Inn and in about half a mile (1km) you will come to the Lincoln Gap Bridge on the right over the Mad River.
 Drive through the bridge, swing left on the far side, and then when you get back to Route 100 turn left then immediately right onto the Lincoln Gap Road.
-Drive about one and a half miles then take West Hill Road on your right up the steep hill back to West Hill House.
+Drive about one and a half miles (2.5km) then take West Hill Road on your right up the steep hill back to the B&B.

 You can then regale your friends with the day’s adventure.
 You can proudly boast that you have seen eight covered bridges in one day, but you don’t need to ‘fess up to how much ice cream, cheese, donuts and pastries you have eaten along the way!